sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 }
 ```

-Then we could have concrete `Specification` to query all list of `News` from SqliteDatabase ordered by date like this:
+Then we could have concrete `Specification` to query all list of `News` from SqliteDatabase, ordered by date, like this:

 ```java
 class NewestNewsesSqlSpecification implements SqlSpecification {